#50|February 8, 2019|Mental Health

 • How is our improved digital connection having a negative effect on our personal lives?

-• Hear how some people are now growing up dependant on their digital existence being available 24 hours a day.
+• Hear how some people are now growing up dependent on their digital existence being available 24 hours a day.

 • How big a problem does Cal see our addiction to social media?

-• Hear about the digital decluttering experiment Cal did with a group of volunteers and how they learnt ways to cut out various digital aspects from their day to day lives.
+• Hear about the digital decluttering experiment Cal did with a group of volunteers and how they learned ways to cut out various digital aspects from their day-to-day lives.

 • How can having regular ‘analog’ leisure activities help replace time spent digitally?